Google Analytics Enhanced Ecommerce¶

 - block display (tracks which of the blocks are displayed when a customer views a page)

 The add-on is compatible with CS-Cart and Multi-Vendor 4.3.1 and above.
+PHP 7.0 and higher is required.

 Don’t know what archive to download to install the add-on?
 Read here.